insurgency/django-sphinxdoc/README.txt

 Requirements
 ------------

-This app is tested with Django 1.1 and 1.2.
+This app is tested with Django >= 1.1.
 You also need `Sphinx
 <http://sphinx.pocoo.org/>`_ >= 1.0 and `Haystack
 <http://haystacksearch.org/>`_.